-- (a) Levels and credit values are described in the table below and are consistent with guidance in the Higher Education Credit Framework for England and the OfS Sector-Recognised Standards. - (b) Credit level descriptors are used to help work out the level of learning in individual modules.
-Credit level descriptors are guides that help identify the relative demand, complexity and depth of learning, and learner autonomy expected at each level, and also indicate the differences between the levels.
-They are general descriptions of the learning involved at a particular level; they are not specific requirements of what must be covered in a particular module, unit or programme. - (c) Programmes may include modules at one level below the award level where appropriate and within reasonable limits.
-The limits on the number of credits allowed at a lower level are outlined in the table below. - (d) There are instances where a single module is delivered in different years/Parts of a programme.
-Where a module is delivered or assessed at different levels, separate module specifications are required to demonstrate the different levels of delivery, appropriate learning outcomes and assessment criteria for each level.
-Formally, they will be identified as separate modules.
-Where a module is delivered in different years but is taught and assessed at a single level, a single module specification is sufficient.

-5.3 Credit Framework Table (taught awards only)
+- (a) Levels and credit values are described in the table below and are consistent with guidance in the Higher Education Credit Framework for England1 and the OfS Sector-Recognised Standards2. - (b) Programmes may include modules at one level below the qualification level within the limits on the number of credits allowed at a lower level outlined in the table below. - (c) There may instances where a single module is delivered at different credit levels on two or more programmes.
+Where a module is delivered or assessed at different levels, separate module specifications and codes are required to demonstrate the different levels of delivery, assessment and appropriate learning outcomes for each level. modules. - 5.3 Credit and Qualifications Framework Table (taught awards only)